akk312000/Movie-Recommender/README.md

 Download the ZIP file, install the dependencies using ```npm i```.

-Go to [TMDB API] get you API KEY and put it on .env file
+Go to [TMDB API] get your API KEY and put it on .env file

 Now start the app using ```npm start app.js```